parcel-bundler/website/src/features/scope-hoisting.md

 Now, removing unused exports has become trivial: the variable `$thing$export$Bar` is not used at all, so we can safely remove it (and a minifier like Terser would do this automatically), this step is sometimes referred to as **tree shaking**.

 The only real downside is that builds take quite a bit longer and also use more memory than the wrapper-based approach (because every single statement needs to be modified and the bundle as a whole needs to remain in memory during the packaging).

-## Tips for smaller/faster builds

-### Wrapped Assets

-There are a few cases where an asset needs to be _wrapped_, that is moved inside a function.
-This negates the advantages of scope-hoisting because moving the exports into the top-level was our original objective.

-- If a top-level `return` statement or `eval` are being used or a `module` variable is used freely (`module.exports` is fine), we cannot add it into the top-level scope (because `return` would stop the execution of the whole bundle and `eval` might use variables that have been renamed).

-- If an asset is imported conditionally (or generally in a try/catch, a function an if statement) using CommonJS `require`, this isn't possible with the ESM syntax), we cannot add it into the top-level scope because its content should only be execute when it is actually required.

-### `sideEffects: false`

-When `sideEffects: false` is specified in the `package.json`, Parcel can skip processing some assets entirely (e.g. not transpiling the `lodash` function that weren't imported) or not include them in the output bundle at all (e.g. because that asset merely does reexporting).

 ## How It Really Works